nushell/nushell/CONTRIBUTING.md

 This means demonstrating what changes, ideally through nushell code or output examples.
 Furthermore technical documentation you used or instructions for folks that want to play around with your change can help make the review process much easier.

+> **Note**
-**Tip:** Try to follow the suggestions in our PR message template to make sure we can quickly focus on the technical merits or impact on the users.
+> Try to follow the suggestions in our PR message template to make sure we can quickly focus on the technical merits or impact on the users.

 #### A PR should limit itself to a single functional change or related set of same changes.